julianhyde/share/blog/_posts/2025-05-11-rewrite-morel.md

 started to look a bit like query optimizers, deciding (albeit without statistics) whether to inline computations.

-In 2010, the programming language community recently discovered [equality saturation](https://arxiv.org/abs/1012.1802), a program optimization technique that fires transformation rules and maintains equivalence sets of expressions that are semantically equivalent.
+Around 2010, the programming language community discovered [equality saturation](https://arxiv.org/abs/1012.1802), a program optimization technique that fires transformation rules and maintains equivalence sets of expressions that are semantically equivalent.
 They